RaphHaddad/blog/content/post/demystifying-software-versioning.md

 Code is compiled into either bytecode or binary code in order to be interpreted and executed by a computer's CPU.
-In software engineering workflows, it is important to run a series of black-box tests on a package (or build) version not a version of the code in order to validate its correctness.
+In software engineering workflows, it is important to run a series of black-box tests on a package (or build) version, not a version of the code in order to validate its correctness.
 As it is the package that is deployed into a target, and not the version of the code.

 Whilst there is a degree of determinism when a specific code version is compiled into a package to be executed, there are several scenarios which may affect the